ViktorQvarfordt/blog/posts/wip-postgres-graph-data.md

 Recursive queries are evaluated iteratively:

-1. Initialize two empty variables `totalRows` and `previousRows`.
+1. Initialize two empty variables `totalRows` and `previousRows`, both of type `Set<Row>`.
-2. The rows in the select above `UNION ALL` are fetched and assigned to both variables.
+2. The select statement _above_ `UNION ALL` is evaluated and the resulting rows are assigned to both variables.
-3. The rows in the select below `UNION ALL` are fetched where the table self-reference uses the `previousRows`.
-The fetched rows are appended to `totalRows` and overwrites `previousRows`.
+3. The select statement _below_ `UNION ALL` is evaluated, with the table self-reference referring to `previousRows`, the resulting rows are appended to `totalRows` and overwrites `previousRows`.
 4. Repeat step 3 until `previousRows` is empty.
 5. Return `totalRows`.